 An actor's reel is like a video resume of his or her greatest scenes in film and video.
 If you find yourself wanting to create one prepare yourself, it can be a long process.
 While the edits are typically just simple cuts, dissolves and transitions, the end result is very personal to the actor being represented, and that means you'd better communicate well before you go making too many changes (for dramatic reasons).
 Storyboarding the project upfront helps, but simply talking about project works just as well.

 What I didn't realize as I began the edit that there was no real, honest template for an actor's demo reel.
 Some may tell you there is a standard in Hollywood, but there isn't.
 You can pretty much insert whatever you feel a producer or director or casting agent wants to see in a performance before he has the actor read live.
-I didn't know that, I'd always figured you needed to follow an outline.
+I didn't know that, I'd always figured you needed to follow an outline like a script.
 But that isn't the case.
 I confirmed that with a relative, who directs and produces feature films and plays.

 How long is an actor's reel?
-I gleaned the Internet for the answers, and what I determined is that actor reels are typically under 3 minutes in length.
-After creating one for Becker I think under 2 minutes is more than enough material.
+I asked around, and what I determined is that actor reels are short.
+After experimenting I think under 2 or 3 minutes is more than enough material.
 You can always re-edit the reel every years or every six months.
-Another tip is use only the highest resolution material you can get your hands on, that means, stay away from standard definition footage when possible.
+Another tip is use only the highest resolution material you can get your hands on, that means, stay away from standard definition footage whenever possible.
 Also, experiment with still head shots too.
 I did and used them at the end of the reel for Becker and I think it worked well, but don't go crazy, keep it simple.
 Again, there's no right or wrong way of editing a reel, but it should flow and not confuse.
 As I learned, "it's not about the editor's skills, it's about the actor!"

-As my friend Becker told me half way through this project, the reel should tell a story, it should have a beginning, middle and end, and so when it came to editing his, I inserted some voice over from Mike Rowe and tucked just the audio under the black slate at the top of the reel and then paid it off at the end of the reel.
-Everything in between are highlights of Becker's most recent work.
+As my friend Becker told me half way through this project, the reel should tell a story, it should have a beginning, middle and end, and so when it came to editing his reel, I inserted some voice over he had from Mike Rowe and tucked just the audio under the black slate at the top of the reel and then paid it off at the end of the reel.
+Everything in between were highlights of Becker's most recent work.